 - 2 tablespoons vegetable or olive oil

-- 1 large boneless skinless chicken breast, cut into 1-inch pieces and lightly sprinkled with salt
+- 1 large boneless skinless chicken breast or 2 small boneless skinless chicken thighs, cut into 1-inch pieces and lightly sprinkled with salt

 - 1 clove garlic, minced

-- Push the chicken to the side.
+- Push the chicken to the side (or if your skillet isn't large enough, transfer to a bowl then add later with the broccoli).
 Add the remaining 1 tablespoon oil to the middle.
-Once hot, add the rice.
+Once hot, add the rice and garlic.
 Stir until coated and cook 1 minute.
 Slowly whisk in the broth and salt.
 Bring to a boil.